 Public Housing Capital Fund Trusts' Certificates ("PHC Certificates").
 The PHC Certificates, acquired during July 2012, consist of custodial receipts evidencing loans made to a number of public housing authorities.
 Principal and interest on these loans are payable by the respective public housing authorities out of annual appropriations to be made to the public housing authorities by United States Department of Housing and Urban Development ("HUD") under it's Capital Fund Program.
 At December 31, 2014 and 2013, the Company owned PHC Certificates with an aggregate outstanding principal amount of \$59.3 and \$65.3 million, respectively.
-The PHC Certificates segment reported revenue of approximately \$3.0 million, interest expense of approximately \$1.3 million, and income from continuing operations of approximately \$1.9 million for the year ended December 31, 2013.
-The PHC Certificates segment reported revenue of approximately \$1.6 million, interest expense of approximately \$542,000, and income from continuing operations of approximately \$1.6 million for the year ended December 31, 2012.
-The slight decrease in revenue and income from continuing operations of approximately \$1.0 million for the year ended December 31, 2012.
-The slight decrease in revenue and income from continuing operations of approximately \$1.0 million for the year ended December 31, 2012.
+The PHC Certificates segment reported revenue of approximately \$1.0 million, and income from continuing operations of approximately \$1.7 million for the year ended December 31, 2014.
+The PHC Certificates segment reported revenue of approximately \$1.3 million, and income from continuing operations of approximately \$1.3 million, and income from continuing operations of approximately \$1.3 million for the year ended December 31, 2013.
+The PHC Certificates segment reported revenue of approximately \$1.6 million, interest expense of approximately \$1.9 million for the year ended December 31, 2012.
 The slight decrease in revenue and income from continuing operations when comparing 2014 to 2013 is related to the principle paid down year over year.
 The increase in revenue, interest expense, and income from continuing operations when comparing 2013 and 2012 can be attributed to only a partial year of investment ownership in 2012 (see Note 20 to the Company's consolidated financial statements).

 Mortgage-backed securities ("MBS").
 The third class of security owned by the Company is MBS.
 As of December 31, 2014, the Company owned three state-issued MBS with an aggregate outstanding principal amount of approximately \$14.8 million.
 The MBS segment reported revenue of approximately \$1.4 million, interest expense of approximately \$404,000, and income from continuing operations of approximately \$1.0 million for the year ended December 31, 2014.
 As of December 31, 2013, the Company owned fourteen state-issued MBS acquired during the fourth quarter of 2012 and first six months of 2013 which are backed by residential mortgage loans.
-The MBS segment reported revenue of approximately \$1.6 million, interest expense of approximately \$464,000, and income from continuing operations of approximately \$464,000, and income from continuing operations of approximately \$464,000, and income from continuing operations of approximately \$1.1 million for the year ended December 31, 2013.
+The MBS segment reported revenue of approximately \$1.6 million, interest expense of approximately \$464,000, and income from continuing operations of approximately \$1.1 million for the year ended December 31, 2013.
 As of December 31, 2012, the Company owned ten state-issued MBS with an aggregate outstanding principal amount of approximately \$31.6 million.
 The MBS segment reported revenue of approximately \$194,000, interest expense of approximately \$39,000, and income from continuing operations of \$149,000 for the year ended December 31, 2012.
 The slight decrease when comparing 2014 to 2013 is directly related to the sale of the MBS securities during 2014.
 The increase in revenue, interest expense, and income from continuing operations when comparing 2013 to 2012 can be attributed to only a partial year of investment ownership in 2012 (see Note 20 to the Company's consolidated financial statements).